 The following protocols provide guidance on general safety practices.
-The most important safety intervention to stop the spread of the virus is for people to stay home if they are ill and get tested if they have COVID-19 symptoms.
+The most important safety intervention to stop the spread of the virus is for people to stay home if they are feeling ill and get tested in accordance with the Provincial Health Officer guidance if they have COVID-19 symptoms.